bgkyer/LambdaSharpTool/Docs/articles/JSON-Serialization.md

 ### Convert JSON integer values to `DateTimeOffset`/`DateTime` properties

 _Newtonsoft.Json_ provides `UnixDateTimeConverter` to convert JSON integer to `DateTime` properties. _System.Text.Json_ does not include such a converter.
-Instead, _LambdaSharp.Serialization_ defines `JsonEpochSecondsDateTimeOffsetConverter` and `JsonEpochSecondsDateTimeConverter` to convert `DateTimeOffset` and `DateTime`, respectively to a JSON integer representing the UNIX epoch seconds.
+Instead, _LambdaSharp.Serialization_ defines `JsonEpochSecondsDateTimeOffsetConverter` and `JsonEpochSecondsDateTimeConverter` to convert `DateTimeOffset` and `DateTime`, respectively to a JSON integer representing the UNIX epoch in seconds.

 ```csharp
 [JsonConverter(typeof(JsonEpochSecondsDateTimeOffsetConverter))]